rpbaptist/IMK-Corne-case-fixes/README.md

 I hope this helps anyone running into these issues.

 Finally, I want to say thanks to the smooth GB and making a high quality case, but I really hope these points are being taken into consideration.
 To me it's surprising these issues were not caught during the prototyping.

-Additionally I hope the acrylic plate files become public, so anyone running into keycaps scratching the plate can let a local shop cut a slightly thinner plate and doesn't have to resolve to sanding it down themselves.